Clear, cold light and quiet introspection infuse two moods of existential contemplation on a winter’s day. – RW

 Video features the premiere of the viola version performed by Karen Bentley Pollick so beautifully.

 (Also this SoundCloud track is a midi realization of the cello version.)

 A miniature originally composed as a submission for Suzanne Mueller, cello & Thomas Piercy, clarinet, 15 Minutes of Fame.

 (Video features Géraldine Fastré, clarinette & Bruno Ispiola, violoncelle at Osmose Intermezzo concert, Centre Culturel d’Evere – l’Entrela’ Bruxelles, Belgium)

 Carmine breathes life into music with his soulful artistry and nuanced mastery.
-I am very grateful to have this demo studio recording as a work sample.
+I am very grateful to include his beautiful recording on my album.

 Program note: A moment’s questioning of an emotional circumstance.

 (Audio is a concert performance at Turtle Bay Music School, NYC)